 Queens College has nationally recognized programs in many fields—such as those offered by our renowned Aaron Copland School of Music.
-We have more computer science majors than any university in New York City, and we have the third-largest number of accounting and business students in New York State.
-Probably no child graduates from a New York City school without having met a QC alumnus, as our Division of Education has graduated more teachers and counselors than any college in the metropolitan area.
+We have more Computer Science majors than any university in New York City, and we have the third-largest number of Accounting and Business students in New York State.
+No child likely graduates from a New York City school without having met a QC alumnus, as our Division of Education has graduated more teachers, counselors, and principals than any college in the metropolitan area.

 Tradition of excellence

 Honors programs are central to Queens College’s tradition of value and excellence, enhancing your education by providing countless opportunities for faculty mentorship, research, and individualized projects.
 These programs create a community of learners in which students enjoy small classes that emphasize discussion and projects rather than lectures.
 We offer divisional honors programs in the Arts and Humanities, Mathematics and the Natural Sciences, and the Social Sciences, as well as an honors program exclusively for transfer students.